CyberFlameGO/svnpython/Doc/library/ctypes.rst

    The returned function prototype creates functions that use the Python calling convention.
 The function will *not* release the GIL during the call.

-Function prototypes created by these factory functions can be instantiated in different ways, depending on the type and number of the parameters in the call:
+Function prototypes created by the factory functions can be instantiated in different ways, depending on the type and number of the parameters in the call.

 .. function:: prototype(address)
    :noindex:
-      :module:

-      Returns a foreign function at the specified address which must be an integer.
+   Returns a foreign function at the specified address.

 .. function:: prototype(callable)
    :noindex:
-      :module:

    Create a C callable function (a callback function) from a Python ``callable``.

 .. function:: prototype(func_spec[, paramflags])
    :noindex:
-      :module:

    Returns a foreign function exported by a shared library. ``func_spec`` must be a 2-tuple ``(name_or_ordinal, library)``.
 The first item is the name of the exported function as string, or the ordinal of the exported function as small integer.
 The second item is the shared library instance.

 .. function:: prototype(vtbl_index, name[, paramflags[, iid]])
    :noindex:
-      :module:

    Returns a foreign function that will call a COM method. ``vtbl_index`` is the index into the virtual function table, a small non-negative integer. *name* is name of the COM method. *iid* is an optional pointer to the interface identifier which is used in extended error reporting.

    COM methods use a special calling convention: They require a pointer to the COM interface as first argument, in addition to those parameters that are specified in the :attr:`argtypes` tuple.

 The optional *paramflags* parameter creates foreign function wrappers with much more functionality than the features described above.

 *paramflags* must be a tuple of the same length as :attr:`argtypes`.

-   Each item in this tuple contains further information about a parameter, it must be a tuple containing one, two, or three items.
+Each item in this tuple contains further information about a parameter, it must be a tuple containing 1, 2, or 3 items.

-   The first item is an integer containing a combination of direction flags for the parameter:
+The first item is an integer containing flags for the parameter:

-      1
+.. data:: 1
+   :noindex:

    Specifies an input parameter to the function.

-      2
+.. data:: 2
+   :noindex:

    Output parameter.
 The foreign function fills in a value.

-      4
+.. data:: 4
+   :noindex:

    Input parameter which defaults to the integer zero.

 The optional second item is the parameter name as string.
 If this is specified, the foreign function can be called with named parameters.

 The optional third item is the default value for this parameter.

 This example demonstrates how to wrap the Windows ``MessageBoxA`` function so that it supports default parameters and named arguments.
 The C declaration from